hpcleuven/VscDocumentation/source/leuven/tier2_hardware/kuleuven_storage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To facilitate data transfers between the Lustre and GPFS storage, Lustre is accessible from Mindwell and GFPS is accessible from Genius and wICE.
-To for example copy a file from your Lustre scratch to your GFPS scratch, you could go about it as follows:
+To facilitate data transfers between the Lustre and GPFS storage, Lustre is accessible from Mindwell and GPFS is accessible from Genius and wICE.
+For instance, to copy a file from your Lustre scratch to your GPFS scratch, you could go about it as follows:

 .. code-block:: bash